alecbuetow/MADI/README.md

 # Maternal Immunization and Determinants of Infant Immunity (MADI) Project

-## Showcase of the Publicly Available Graphics I have created
+## Showcase of the Publicly Available Graphics I have Created

 ### Correlation Heatmap + Scatter Plots Combination